 Journey to the world of Portuguese Fado as interpreted by Ramana Vieira, a northern California native of Portuguese descent.
 Vieira’s parents immigrated to the United States from Portugal, where her grandfather was a well-known musician and composer from Madeira Island.
 Vieira’s work captures traditional Fado and influences from the Portuguese diaspora in a musical tapestry that ranges from the whispering, haunting ballads of Fado, to American classics and jazzy blues.
 She also is a proficient pianist and a gifted songwriter having penned and composed her own original Fados, of which several have been nominated at the International Portuguese Music Awards.

-Check out our Track!
+Check out our new videos and new music!

 Nominated for best Fado performance 2016 with the International Portuguese Music Awards.
 Featuring Ela Polak on violin.